brittanymlassiter/Crime-Project-Part-1/README.md

-> Hopeful with this stastics we can figrure out whats the highest or most intense crime to reduce it.
+> Hopeful with this statistics we can figrure out whats the highest or most intense crime to reduce it.
 >